 It struck me the other day that most of the great internet companies and services which have seen massive success in recent years were in many ways a result of coincidental evolution rather than by prior design.
-That is to say few of them started off life how we know them today and that most came from small groups or individuals rather than massive corporations.
+That is to say few of them started off life how we know them today and most came from small groups or individuals rather than massive corporations.
 Here are a few examples to name but a few:

 - Flickr was originally built as part of an online multiplayer game